-- % PMD = % passing, maximum density gradation; - d = sieve size in question, mm; - D = maximum sieve size, mm; - m_1 is the mass of the dry specimen, in grams (g);
+- % PMD = % passing, maximum density gradation; - d = sieve size in question, mm; - D = maximum sieve size, mm; - m_1 is the mass of the dry specimen, in grams (g).

-In this research, the grading curve has been optimized to lower levels within the limits established by the sub-ballast standard, RFI [13].
+In this research, the grading curve has been optimized to lower levels within limits established by the sub-ballast standard, RFI [13].
 The aggregate gradation is shown on the 0.45 power chart (Fig. 7).

-Fig. 5 Grain-size curves
+Fig.7 Grain-size curves (Target limits)

-C. Asphalt binder
+Asphalt binder properties